ErnestC30/DiscordBot/README.md

-Small Discord Bot project I did.
+Small Discord Bot project to explore interaction with the Discord API

 Requires a config.json file that contains a prefix and discord token.
 Run the bot using `node Discordbot.js`